 Keep these things in mind when sharing chats:

-• New messages added to a shared chat appear in real time for everyone with access
+New messages added to a shared chat are visible to everyone with access in real time

 While the Cassidy interface is in English, the AI models can understand and respond in virtually any language.
 Type your message in the language you prefer, and the Agent responds in the same language.